Weak normality of families of meromorphic mappings and bubbling in higher dimensions

 \newprg[VOL.dim2]{Case of dimensions one and two}

-If $\{f_k\}$ is a gamma-converging sequence of meromorphic mappings with values in one dimensional complex manifold then it is easy to see that areas of graphs of $f_k$-s are locally bounded over compacts in the source.
+If $\{f_k\}$ is a $\Gamma$-converging sequence of meromorphic mappings with values in one dimensional complex manifold then it is easy to see that the volumes of graphs of $f_k$-s are locally bounded over compacts in the source.
 Indeed, a one dimensional manifold $X$ either properly imbeds to $\cc^n$ (when $X$ is noncompact) or is projective and therefore imbeds to $\pp^n$.
 In both cases by Theorem \ref{conv-pn} we have convergence of reduced representations to a, may be nonreduced representation of the limit.
 Inequality \eqqref(area-Fk) implies that in an appropriately chosen local coordinates $(z^{'},z_n)$ one has

 Next, if the dimension $n$ of the source $U$ is $2$ the boundedness of volumes of graphs of a weakly converging sequence is automatic.
 This can be seen at least in two ways.
+First, in projective case this readily follows from the following formula of King, see \cite{Kg}: